Charles H. Larrabee

-Charles Hathaway Larrabee (November 9, 1820 – January 20, 1883) was an American lawyer and Democratic politician from Dodge County, Wisconsin.
-He served one term in the U.S. House of Representatives, representing Wisconsin's 3rd congressional district during the 36th Congress (1859-1860), and was an ex officio member of Wisconsin's first state Supreme Court (1848-1953) due to his role as one of Wisconsin's first elected circuit court judges.
-He also served as a Union Army officer during the American Civil War.
+Charles Hathaway Larrabee (November 9, 1820 – January 20, 1883) was an American lawyer, Democratic politician, and Wisconsin pioneer.
+He served one term in the U.S. House of Representatives, representing Wisconsin's 3rd congressional district during the 36th Congress (1859-1860).
+Before being elected to Congress, he was one of Wisconsin's first state circuit court judges, and because of that role was an ex officio member of Wisconsin's first state Supreme Court (1848-1853).

+After his term in Congress, he enrolled in the Union Army and commanded the 24th Wisconsin Infantry Regiment in the American Civil War.
+Later in life he practiced law in California, where he died in the 1883 Tehachapi train wreck.

 Early life

 Larrabee was born in Rome, New York on November 9, 1820, the son of Charles Larrabee of Connecticut.
 His family moved to Cincinnati, Ohio, where young Charles attended Springfield Academy and then Granville College from 1834 to 1836.
 At Granville he specialized in English studies, mathematics and ancient languages.
 Later, he read law with Samson Mason and W.A.
 Rogers in Springfield, Ohio.

 He studied law with Congressman Samson Mason in Ohio, but before becoming a lawyer, Larrabee worked as an engineer and helped survey the Little Miami Railroad.
 He was admitted to the bar in September 1841, in Pontotoc, Mississippi, and in the same year ran unsuccessfully for the Mississippi Legislature.
 He moved to Chicago in 1844, where he edited the Democratic Advocate and was elected city attorney.
 On May 13, 1846, in Chicago, he married his first wife, Minerva Norton.